Thin-film solar cell: Copper zinc tin sulfide (CZTS)

 Copper zinc tin sulfide or Cu(Zn,Sn)(S,Se)_{2}, commonly abbreviated CZTS, and its derivatives CZTSe and CZTSSe belong to a group chalcogenides (like CdTe and CIGS/CIS) sometimes called kesterites, are composed of earth-abundant and non-toxic elements.
 Unlike CdTe and CIGS, CZTS is made from abundant and non-toxic raw materials.
 Additionally, the bandgap of CZTS can be tuned by changing the S/Se ratio, which is a desirable property for engineering of optimal solar cells.

 CZTS also has a high light absorption coefficient, but current research focuses on overcoming efficiency losses attributed to high defect density and band tailing effects.
 The most efficient CZTS solar cells today have reached around 12.6% efficiency, which is lower than CdTe and CIGS counterparts.
 To further improve efficiency, research is exploring alternative back contacts with lower optical loss (higher reflectivity) and methods to optimize carrier transport and reduce recombination losses.

-Other emerging chalcogenide PV materials include antimony-based compounds like Sb_{2}(S,Se)_{3}.
-Like CZTS, they have tunable bandgaps and good light absorption.
-Antimony-based compounds also have a quasi-1D structure which may be useful for device engineering.
-All of these emerging chalcogenide materials have the advantage of being a part of one of the most mature and efficient families of thin-film technology.
-As of 2022, CZTS cells have achieved a maximum efficiency of around 12.6% while antimony-based cells have reached 9.9%.
+Other emerging chalcogenide photovoltaic (PV) materials include antimony-based compounds such as Sb₂(S,Se)₃.
+Similar to CZTS, these materials exhibit tunable bandgaps and strong light absorption.
+Antimony-based compounds also possess a quasi-one-dimensional crystal structure, which may offer advantages for device engineering.
+Collectively, these emerging chalcogenide materials benefit from their relationship to a well-established family of thin-film photovoltaic technologies.
+As of 2022, CZTS solar cells have achieved reported power conversion efficiencies of approximately 12.6%, while antimony-based solar cells have reached efficiencies of up to 9.9%.